Is Sweden the Most Sustainable Travel Destination in the World?

 Thank you, Susanne and Visit Sweden, for an enlightening discussion on how to work and think about destination branding in relation to sustainability.
 For Sweden, and any other destination around the world, this is essential to get right.
 Which, of course, means it has to be built on a solid foundation of credible and measurable progress.
 Only then will it resonate with conscious travellers looking for authentic experiences.

-In my view, Visit Sweden has a modern approach to sustainable tourism, which implies an understanding that different verticals entices travellers, be it nature, food, or culture-based tourism.
+In my view, Visit Sweden has a modern approach to sustainable tourism.
+It implies an understanding that different verticals entices travellers, be it nature, food, or culture-based tourism.
 To attract a larger share of travellers, using words like sustainable is not the only way forward.
 A focus on inspirational stories, adopting a more targeted marketing strategy, will ensure more clarity in terms of what the destination can offer.
 In Sweden’s case, traveller perception already includes sustainability, which means there’s plenty of opportunity to showcase the smorgasbord of delights this country has to offer.

 Have you been to Sweden?
 What did you enjoy most?
 Tell us in the comment section!
 Don’t forget to subscribe to the newsletter and benefit from tips, interviews, and inspirational examples of sustainable tourism and deep travel.